cossacklabs/acra-engineering-demo/README.md

         row['data'].decode('utf-8', errors='ignore'), row['raw_data']))
 ```

-Thse are all the code changes! 🎉
+These are all the code changes! 🎉

 # Further steps